marcelm/dnaio/README.md

 # Limitations

 - Multi-line FASTQ files are not supported.
-You shouldn’t use them anyway.
 - FASTQ parsing is the focus of this library.
 The FASTA parser is not as optimized.